NewcastleRSE/sweet-project-website/_sections/partners.md

-We are working with the following organisations as partners:
+We are working with the following partners:

 - Breast Cancer Now
 - Independent Cancer Patients’ Voice